Oral Contraceptive Pills (OCPs), the Patch, and Vaginal Ring

 How do I know if I can take hormone treatment?

-Most young women can take hormonal treatment but some cannot.
+Most adolescents can take hormonal treatment but some cannot.
 Before you are offered hormonal treatment, your health care provider will ask you questions about your medical history, such as whether you or anyone in your family has a history of blood clots.
 You will also be asked about migraine headaches.
 You may take a progestin-only method (progestin–only pill) if there is a medical reason why you should not take estrogen.

 What is continuous use vs cyclic use?